ColumbianGangster/AndroidCleanArchitecturePinballs/README.md

 Pros:
 * Clean Architecture; presentation layer, domain layer, data layer, architectural reactive approach
-* * My approach draws influecne from Fernando Cejas.
+* * My approach draws influence from Fernando Cejas.
 * Testing
+* * Testing pyramid.
+Tests for each layer.
+Mockito.
 * * Feel free to run all of my tests across the presentation, domain and data layer.
 They all pass.
-* * I considered a number of edge cases missed in the specification, for example: missing an entire frame,
+* * I considered a number of edge cases missed in the specification, for example: missing an entire frame, etc.
 * RxJava (I used a flatmap) to process the calculation of the pinball match point total
 * gradle3
-* Recyclerview / app compat / coordinator layout to keep fab above keyboard
+* Recyclerview / app compat.
+Coordinator layout to keep fab above keyboard

 Cons:
 * UI does not look good.
 I spent very little time on it.
 * Data layer not done.
 So everything is 'in memory'.
 I use mock objects as results from the data layer.
+* * As the assignment had no network connectivity requirements, I could not show off mockwebserver; which I am a fan of.
 * * There is some unused code in the data layer.
 Please ignore them ;) I didn't feel like refactoring it all out from the dependency injections, etc.
 * I used arrays for PinballMatchCalculator, and that area of the code really needs a clean up (decomposed into methods etc)